-- Lead the implementation of the project's ESMF and associated instruments in accordance with the World Bank ESF, project ESCP and SIG legal requirements including: - Develop and deliver ESHS training for the PMU and other relevant stakeholders; - Managing the oversight of project contractors, including Civil Works Contractors; - Environmental and social screening (outlined in section 6), preparation and disclosure of site-specific instruments (ESIA/ESMP) and ECD consent applications and associated documents (PER/EIS), consultation and information dissemination activities with relevant stakeholders; - Managing environmental and social risks in procurement; - Site-based environmental, safety and social monitoring.
+- Lead the implementation of the project's ESMF and associated instruments in accordance with the World Bank ESF, project ESCP and SIG legal requirements including: - Review the feasibility study terms of reference (ToR) and final report for potential E&S risks prior to procurement of the incinerators. - Develop and deliver ESHS training for the PMU and other relevant stakeholders; - Managing the oversight of project contractors, including Civil Works Contractors, and review of contractor(s) waste management and health and safety plan(s); - Environmental and social screening (outlined in section 6), preparation and disclosure of site-specific instruments (ESMP) and ECD consent applications and associated documents (PER/EIS), consultation and information dissemination activities with relevant stakeholders; - Managing environmental and social risks in procurement; - Site-based environmental, safety and social monitoring.
 Address non-compliances and develop and confirm the implementation of corrective actions.
-Assist with the implementation of project investment opportunities that would improve performance; - Preparation of the monthly and six-monthly monitoring reports on the environmental, social, health and safety (ESHS) performance of the Project; and - Notification, reporting and management of incidents or accidents related to the Project which have, or are likely to have, a significant adverse effect on the environment, the affected communities, the public or workers. - Oversee the implementation of the project's SEP Plan in close collaboration with the Project Manager. - Coordinate the implementation of the project's GM ensuring timely resolution of project related grievances. - Participate in semi-annual Project Supervision missions, representing MHMS on environmental, safety and social aspects. - Conduct other ESHS and CE related activities as required by the Project Manager.
+Assist with the implementation of project investment opportunities that would improve performance; - Review incinerator waste management, health and safety, operator capacity building and training and operation and maintenance plans. - Preparation of the monthly and six-monthly monitoring reports on the environmental, social, health and safety (ESHS) performance of the Project; and - Notification, reporting and management of incidents or accidents related to the Project which have, or are likely to have, a significant adverse effect on the environment, the affected communities, the public or workers. - Oversee the implementation of the project's SEP Plan in close collaboration with the Project Manager. - Coordinate the implementation of the project's GM ensuring timely resolution of project related grievances.

-1.5.2.2 International ESHS Specialist
+- Participate in semi-annual Project Supervision missions, representing MHMS on environmental, safety and social aspects. - Conduct other ESHS and CE related activities as required by the Project Manager.

-The ESHS&CE Officer will be supported by part-time, international ESHS expert, who shall be recruited/appointed and retained on an as-required basis and report to the Project Manager.
+1.4.1.2 International ESHS Specialist

-The International ESHS Specialist will:
+The ESHS&CE Specialist will be supported by part-time, international ESHS expert, who shall be recruited/appointed and retained on an as-required basis and report to the Project Manager

-- Provide technical support to the ESHS&CE Officer to implement the project's ESMF and associated instruments in accordance with the World Bank ESF, ESCP and SIG legal requirements including: - Support the ESHS&CE to develop and deliver ESHS training for the PMU and other relevant stakeholders. - Support environmental screening, preparation and disclosure of site-specific instruments, and consultation and information dissemination activities with relevant stakeholders. - Support site-based environmental, safety and social monitoring.
-Advise on suitable corrective actions/opportunities for improving performance.
+Specially the International ESHS Specialist will:

-- Support/Review monthly and six-monthly monitoring reports on the environmental, social, health and safety (ESHS) performance of the Project. - Support notification, reporting and management of incidents or accidents related to the Project which have, or are likely to have, a significant adverse effect on the environment, the affected communities, the public or workers. - Participate (remotely) in semi-annual Project Supervision missions, representing MHMS on environmental, safety and social aspects.
+- Provide technical support to the ESHS&CE Specialist to implement the project's ESMF and associated instruments in accordance with the World Bank ESF, ESCP and SIG legal requirements including: - Support the ESHS&CE Specialist to review the feasibility study terms of reference (ToR) and final report prior to procurement of the incinerators. - Support the ESHS&CE Specialist to develop and deliver ESHS training for the PMU and other relevant stakeholders. - Support environmental screening, preparation and disclosure of site-specific instruments, and consultation and information dissemination activities with relevant stakeholders. - Support site-based environmental, safety and social monitoring.
+Advise on suitable corrective actions/opportunities for improving performance. - Support the ESHS&CE Specialist to review incinerator waste management, health and safety, operator capacity building and training and operation and maintenance plans. - Support/Review monthly and six-monthly monitoring reports on the environmental, social, health and safety (ESHS) performance of the Project. - Support notification, reporting and management of incidents or accidents related to the Project which have, or are likely to have, a significant adverse effect on the environment, the affected communities, the public or workers. - Participate (remotely) in semi-annual Project Supervision missions, representing MHMS on environmental, safety and social aspects.

-1.5.2.3 Gender-Based Violence Officer
+1.4.1.3 Gender-Based Violence Officer